 A payment structure of $500/month for six months will still land $3000 in your bank account, but may feel less intimidating to your client than a larger up-front payment.

-Pro Tip: ShootProof’s Invoices feature allows your client to securely store their credit card into a multi-payment invoice and enable automated payments every time a new balance is due!
+ShootProof’s Invoices feature allows your client to securely store their credit card into a multi-payment invoice and enable automated payments every time a new balance is due.
 Never pester your clients for a check again!
 You can also add a flat-rate or percentage-off discount onto any invoice.

 Craft Your Photography Pricing With Discounts In Mind